magejosh/wizards-choice/docs/spellEffects_review.md

 ### Partially Implemented
 - **statModifier**: Used for buffs/debuffs, but not as a standalone effect.
 In `getEffectName`, it is mapped to "Damage Reduction" or "Power Boost".

-### Not Implemented
+-### Not Implemented
-- **control, summon, utility, timeRewind, delay, confusion, spellEcho**: No code found that processes or applies these effects.
+- **control, utility, timeRewind, delay, confusion, spellEcho**: No code found that processes or applies these effects.
 - **damageBonus, defense**: Exist as stats in equipment or AI logic, but not as spell effects in combat.

 ---